LiorHaim/cephdemos/rook-ceph-dynamic-provisioning/README.md

 ## Use rook-ceph to create Dynamic Provisioned PVCs using Openshift

 As we all know, Kubernetes offers the ability of running multiple workloads in an available, durable and consistent manner.
-These workloads are defined as loosly-coupled microservices, which are one or more containers gathered into one single entity called a "Pod".
-This Pod can act as Stateful or Stateless application, which mainly tell if the Pod needs it's data to be saved or not.
-In a Stateless approach, handeling failure is quite easy - the Pod is created from a container image and has no state to preserve, so it could be easily re-deployed.
-The challenge occures when the data beneath the Pod needs to be saved in order for the application to function (for example, database, message broker, storage system etc).
-This is why Kubernetes offers Persistent Volumes, which will will save the container's data in case the container runtime fails.
+These workloads are defined as loosly-coupled microservices, which are one or more containers gathered into one single entity called a **Pod**.
+This Pod can act as Stateful or Stateless application, which will mainly tell if the Pod needs it's data to be saved or not.
+In a Stateless approach, handeling failures is quite easy - the Pod is created from a container image and has no state to preserve, so it could be easily re-deployed.
+The challenge occures when the data beneath the Pod needs to be saved in order for the application to function properly (for example, database, message broker, storage system etc).
+This is why Kubernetes offers Persistent Volumes, which will save the container's data in case the container's runtime fails.
 These PVs are backed up by Persistent Volume Claims that will claim the amount of storage resources the Pod needs.
 Those PVs will intergrate with various cloud providers and storage systems in order to fulfill the PVC request.
 PVCs can be accessed via RWO (block storage, for io intensive workloads) or RWX (file storage, for CI/CD, web servers) where in RWX the volume can be shared across a few containers in a Pod (or even a few different pods) and RWO is dedicated to a single Pod.
-Kuberenetes offers the ability of creating an object called "Storage Class" refers to the created storage system and access type.
+Kuberenetes offers the ability of creating an object called **Storage Class** refers to the created storage system and access type.
 PVs are attached from the created storage class and mounted into the the pod that has claimed for the storage capacity.
-In that way, storage capacity can be Dynamically provisioned out of the created storage class.
-In this publication we will see how we can use rook-ceph to create a Block and a File storage classes, claim PVCs and attach the created PVs into pods.
+In that way, storage capacity can be dynamically provisioned out of the created storage class.
+In this demo we will see how we can use rook-ceph in order to create Block and File storage classes, claim PVCs and attach the created PVs into pods.

 # Prerequisites
 * A running Openshift cluster (version 4.3.8)